 - ¾ cup whole grain flour (spelt or whole wheat)

 - Preheat oven to 350 degrees and line two cookie sheets with parchment paper.
 Do not use cooking spray.

 - Drop dough by rounded tablespoons onto the lined cookie sheets.
 Bake for 8-10 minutes, or until the edges are just golden brown.
 If necessary, rotate pan partially through baking time to ensure even baking.
-(I have a gas oven and while every oven is different, I baked mine for 8 minutes, then rotated the pan 180 degrees, then baked for 2 more minutes.)

 - Cool for 5 minutes on the cookie sheet, then transfer cookies to a wire rack to cool completely.
 Store in a covered container.